lnicolus/React-App/README.md

 ## Quick Overview 👀
 You may check out a deploy of the SPA in web here : https://tender-thompson-24ef66.netlify.app/ \
 You may check want to check the Firestore database as well here : https://console.firebase.google.com/u/1/project/grocery-ecommerce-c1750/firestore/data/
+Be advised!
+The API-Key of the Firestore database is available to access the database and its visible in config.js, as it will not be visible to anyone without the keys.
+Access is free, as this project is non-profit.

 ## Dependencies